 Transfer students must complete at least four of the upper division courses required in the major at Augsburg, or at least three courses in the minor, or obtain an exemption from the department.
 Transfer courses must be approved by the department.
 Transfer courses taken more than 10 years ago will not be accepted.
 Business courses (ACC, BUS, FIN, MIS, MKT) taken at Augsburg more than 10 years ago will not be applied toward a major unless approved by a faculty member in the student’s designated major area.
 Suitable intervening work experience will also be considered.

 Students who plan to pursue any of our business majors are strongly encouraged to select a departmental advisor who teaches in their major.
 This should be done by the end of sophomore year at the latest.
 In addition to advising, departmental faculty can counsel students on their careers, assist in obtaining internships or jobs, and provide letters of recommendation for prospective employers or graduate programs.
 The business administrator is also available for advising questions relating to degree progress, course selection, and international courses abroad.

 To complete departmental honors in the Department of Business Administration, students need to consult with the department chair.
 Students need to apply to the department and start the process during their junior year.

-Students are strongly encouraged to work with the Strommen Career and Internship Center and department faculty to obtain an internship during their junior or senior year.
+Students are strongly encouraged to work with the Strommen Center for Meaningful Work and department faculty to obtain an internship during their junior or senior year.
 Internships can provide students with experience that may be valuable in competing for jobs after graduation.
 Faculty advisors should be consulted about internships.

 The Department of Business Administration faculty actively support international study.
 For additional details, see the section on International Partners under International Programs in this catalog, or consult the departmental coordinator and/or the department administrator for international business courses or other overseas opportunities.